 The next step in asset protection is to protect the equity in your home (if you have any in this economy).
 Check into your home state homestead laws to find out how much equity is protected.

 In some states, like Nevada, $550,000 is protected; and in others, it may only be $5,000 of equity.
 Florida is unlimited.
 Next, separate your real estate, both commercial and residential, from your own personal name.
 Typically, each commercial building (depending on the value and overall percentage of your net worth) would be held by a separate LLC.

-Residential real estate, again, would depend upon the overall percentage of your network, which would be a big part to dictate whether a separate entity should hold each piece of real estate or if you would have 3-4 properties in each LLC.
+Your real estate risk level would depend upon the overall percentage of your net worth, which would be a big part to dictate whether a separate entity should hold each piece of real estate or if you would have 3-4 properties in each LLC.

 Your Living Trust Does NOT Protect Your Assets from Liability, But…